by Siddharth Singh Bhaisora

 Join our Telegram Channel to get daily morning market updates.
 Subscribe to our Youtube Channel to learn about all things investing, understand sector performance, get key insights into new topics like concentrated portfolio, quantitative investing and more!

-Quantitative investing, often known as systematic investing, utilizes mathematical models and computations to pinpoint lucrative investment opportunities.
+Quantitative investing or quant investing often also known as systematic investing, utilizes mathematical models and computations to pinpoint lucrative investment opportunities.
 By harnessing statistical methodologies, sophisticated algorithms, and a wealth of data, this form of investing minimizes human bias and allows for more impartial decision-making.
 It relies more on empirical evidence than personal intuition or relying on your gut.

 2. How do quantitative investment strategies differ from traditional investment approaches?